MetOffice/CDDS/docs/developer_documentation/cdds_installation.md

           ```bash
           mamba env create -f environment.yml -p $HOME/software/miniconda3/envs/cdds-X.Y.Z
           ```
+          where `X.Y.Z` is the new version number of CDDS

     !!! note
         This has been updated following the roll out of Conda to MO systems.
 If the `-p` option is omitted then the installation will end up